-The Appalachian Trail - the "AT" - is 75 years old in 2012.
-It is without doubt one of the world's most iconic trail adventures.
-There's no better place to follow the famous white blazes than in the Boone Area.
+The Appalachian Trail - the "AT" - is 85 years old in 2022.
+It is without a doubt one of the world's most iconic trail adventures.
+Every serious hiker aspires to hike the Appalachian Trail.

 From Elk Park, near Banner Elk, to Roan Mountain, the AT crosses the biggest, most alpine-appearing expanse of the Southern Balds, where views reach all over Western North Carolina.
 Don't miss this awesome dozen or more miles of hiking, perhaps best enjoyed by backpackers.

 There are three backpacking shelters, including one in a converted barn!
 Campsites are located in many other places as well, some near mile-high summits in expansive meadows with wonderfully waving grasses.
 Various springs offer water along the way.
 In winter, this hike is a true mountaineering experience.
-Cross country skiers often try the AT across these peaks.
+Cross-country skiers often try the AT across these peaks.

 Grandfather's rocky ridge rises almost a vertical mile above valleys to the East making for impressive views of dramatic drops.
 Many spots on the Grandfather Trail and Daniel Boone Scout Trail have ladders that climb rocky spots and even cliff faces.

-Among the great campsites are nice flat spots beside the famous Grandfather face, a tent platform atop Attic Window Peak, and a perch on the craggy ridge in an alpine meadow.
+Among the great campsites are nice flat spots beside the famous Grandfather profile, a tent platform atop Attic Window Peak, and a perch on the craggy ridge in an alpine meadow.
 More platforms are found in the Boone Bowl Valley below the great views of Storyteller's Rock (many easy to reach).
-Near the mountain's highest peak, rustic Hi-Balsam Shelter sleeps about five people.
+Near the mountain's highest peak, the rustic Hi-Balsam Shelter sleeps about five people.